Last updated October 13, 2021

 Can I still apply for Nicaragua?

 Absolutely!
-Like was outlined above, we are excited for a semester here for Summer 2021 after a successful Spring 2021 semester.
-If you’re considering traveling here for Fall 2021 or even for semesters into 2022, now is a great time to start your application for those semesters as well.
+Like was outlined above, we are excited for a semester here for Fall 2021 after successful Summer and Spring 2021 semesters.
+If you’re considering traveling here for Spring 2022 or even for semesters further into 2022, now is a great time to start your application for those semesters as well.
 We also have Spring 2023 open for applications.

 What is traveling and living in Nicaragua like right now?

 We’re seeing good signs in this particular country especially when compared to numbers in the United States.
 For Nicaragua, things have slowly been opening back up international tourism.
 There are some of the same precautions you’d take at home (plan on wearing a mask and social distancing).
 Just like there is a risk to go out in Utah right now, there will be risks to traveling anywhere, including Nicaragua.